 Do a patch test before incorporating a new product into your skincare routine, especially if you have sensitive skin.

-** I always choose to use a moisturizer with this added protection as it means one less step in my morning routine and peace of mind knowing my skin is shielded from harmful UV rays.
+** I always go for a moisturizer with added sun protection as it means one less step in my morning routine and peace of mind knowing my skin is shielded from harmful UV rays.